 On August 26, 2022 (the "Closing Date"), the Company completed the acquisition of Hia, Inc., a supplier of magnetic bars, to bring the manufacturing of these magnetic bars in-house and to protect our technology and product quality while continuing to improve our products.
 Pursuant to the Stock Purchase Agreement, dated August 26, 2022, between the Company, Hia and the other parties thereto, the Company paid an aggregate purchase price of \$700,000 to Hia's stockholders on the Closing Date.
-Further contingent consideration will consist of amounts payable upon achievement of certain development and contingent consideration in the amount of \$250,000 was paid on January 17, 2023 and was accrued in the fourth quarter of 2022.
+Further contingent consideration will consist of amounts payable upon achievement of certain development and commercialization milestones, which consideration is estimated to be up to \$500,000.
+The first milestone was achieved and contingent consideration in the amount of \$250,000 was paid on January 17, 2023 and was accrued in the fourth quarter of 2022.
 The Company is also obligated pay a royalty of \$1,500 for each magnetic bar sold through December 31, 2030.
 If at any time prior to December 31, 2030, the Company effects a change of control or a sale, license, transfer or other disposition to a third party (other than an affiliate of Intevac) of all or substantially all of the assets or rights associated with the magnetic bars, then, upon the closing of such transaction, a payment of \$1.7 million (minus any royalty payments previously paid) will immediately become due and payable, which payment shall fulfill the Company's royalty obligations.
 Transaction costs incurred in connection with the Hia acquisition totaled \$63,000, which are included as a component of the purchase price paid in connection with the Hia acquisition.

 The Company determined this transaction represented an asset acquisition as substantially all of the value was in the technology intangible assets of Hia.
 Contingent consideration is not recorded in an asset acquisition until the contingency is resolved (when the contingent consideration is paid or becomes payable) or when probable and reasonably estimable.
 The first milestone was achieved and contingent consideration in the amount of \$250,000 was paid on January 17, 2023 and was accrued in the fourth quarter of 2022.
 Upon recognition, the amount, including the tax effect of \$67,000, is included in the measurement of the acquired asset.
 The technology intangible assets are being amortized on a straight-line basis over a period of 8.3 years.
-Total amortization expense during fiscal 2022 was \$42,000.
-Annual amortization expense related to the acquired technology intangible assets in each of the succeeding years is estimated to be approximately \$136,000 per year from fiscal 2023 through fiscal 2030.
+Total amortization expense during fiscal 2023 and fiscal 2022 was \$136,000 and \$42,000, respectively.
+Annual amortization expense related to the acquired technology intangible assets in each of the succeeding years is estimated to be approximately \$136,000 per year from fiscal 2024 through fiscal 2030.